WICG/turtledove/FLEDGE.md

 *   auctionSignals and perBuyerSignals: As in the call to `generateBid()` for the winning interest group.
 *   sellerSignals: The output of `reportResult()` above, giving the seller an opportunity to pass information to the buyer.
 In the case where the winning buyer won a component auction and then went on to win the top-level auction, this is the output of component auction's seller's `reportResult()` method.
-*   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score, but with additional `seller`, `madeHighestScoringOtherBid` and potentially `interestGroupName` fields.
+*   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score, but with additional `adCost`, `seller`, `madeHighestScoringOtherBid` and potentially `interestGroupName` fields.
+    *   The `adCost` field contains the value that was returned by `generateBid` (or the bid value if no value was specified), stochastically rounded to fit into a floating point number with an 8 bit mantissa and 16 bit exponent.
     *   The `interestGroupName` may be included if the tuple of interest group owner, name, bidding script URL and ad creative URL were jointly k-anonymous.
     *   The `madeHighestScoringOtherBid` field is true if the interest group owner was the only bidder that made bids with the second highest score.
     *   The `highestScoringOtherBid` and `madeHighestScoringOtherBid` fields are based on the auction the interest group was directly part of.
 If that was a component auction, they're from the component auction.
 If that was the top-level auction, then they're from the top-level auction.
 Component bidders do not get these signals from top-level auctions since it is the auction seller joining the top-level auction, instead of winning component bidders joining the top-level auction directly.